 Section 105.17 – Inspection of Work is amended by replacing the third paragraph with the following:

 If the Engineer requests it, the Contractor shall remove or uncover such portions of the finished work as may be directed at any time before final acceptance.
 The Contractor shall restore such portions of the finished work to comply with the appropriate Contract specification requirements.
-If the work exposed is acceptable, the uncovering or removing and replacing the covering or making good the parts removed will be paid for as extra work in accordance with Section 104.02.
-If the work is unacceptable, the cost of uncovering or removing and replacing the covering or making good the parts removed shall be borne by the Contractor.
+If the work exposed does not contain a defect, the uncovering or removing and replacing the covering or making good the parts removed will be paid for as extra work in accordance with Section 104.02.
+If the work contains a defect, the cost of uncovering or removing and replacing the covering or making good the parts removed shall be borne by the Contractor, and the Engineer will decide whether or not to accept this part of the Work.
+Acceptance of this part of the Work does not negate the presence of the defect.
+For the purposes of this Section, a defect shall mean any part of the Work that does not conform to the Contract.